awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Invokes the specified Lambda function\.

 **Input**
-This action supports most invoke parameters for the Lambda service\.
+This action supports most invoked parameters for the Lambda service\.
 For more information, see [Invoke](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.

 ```
 {